 - Return fish quickly and support them in the water as they recover.
 In a river hold them facing upstream allowing the water to pass over the gills to aid recovery.

-- Consider not targeting species such as Salmon and trout when the water temperature is over 19 degrees or large barbel, chub and pike when the water temperature is over 21 degrees.
+- Consider not targeting species such as Salmon and trout when the water temperature is over 19 degrees or large barbel, and pike when the water temperature is over 21 degrees, particularly on slow moving, poorly oxygenated waters.
+On faster, better oxygenated rivers, then water temperatures of 23 degrees or over consistently are the danger point.

 - Carry a thermometer so you can check water temperatures easily.